1 Hour / 1 CE

 The cognitive and social deficits of FASD can complicate the validity of CST evaluations in several ways.
 First, individuals with FASD often can display average to good verbal skills, which may mask their true developmental level.
 This highlights the importance of relying on a developmentally sensitive approach when conducting CST evaluations.
 Second, the combination of deficits in memory and proneness to social pressure might predispose defendants with FASD to suggestibility and confabulation, which could contribute to inaccurate assessments as well as false confessions, false testimony, and wrongful convictions.
 Third, profoundly different impressions of a defendant may be garnered by simply using different styles of interview questions.
 Specifically, the presence of FASD may not be detected by interviewers who rely on yes/no questions, which could help a defendant conceal these impairments.
 Fourth, co-occurring psychiatric disorders and other impairments increase the difficulty of discerning the source of CST deficits.
 Unfortunately, there is a dearth of professionals who are experts in both CST evaluations and FASD.

 Two conceptualizations of CST may be helpful in distinguishing the impact of FASD on CST.
 Bonnie’s reconceptualization of competence (1992) asserts that competency is a function of the defendant’s capacity to (a) effectively assist in their own legal defense and (b) make informed and valid legal decisions.
 In contrast, Grisso’s (2003) conceptual model focuses on five components of competency: (1) functional, (2) causal, (3) interactive, (4) judgmental, and (5) dispositional.
 In combination with the criteria for ND-PAE, these models of CST have the potential to illuminate how FASD can systematically impact different aspects of CST.
-Evidence of the impact of FASD on CST can be gleaned from several case law, media, and caregiver and professional examples.
+Evidence of the impact of FASD on CST can be gleaned from several case laws, media, and caregiver and professional examples.

-The principal aim of this program is to familiarize mental health and legal professionals with FASD and its long-ranging impacts on competency to stand trial.
+The principal aim of this program is to familiarize mental health and legal professionals with FASD and its long-term impacts on competency to stand trial.
 Through a review of the current research and case law, participants are trained in four key topics.
 First, the program systematically describes the risk factors, red flag indicators, and symptoms of FASD.
 During this process, any myths and misconceptions about FASD are dispelled.
 Second, the program reviews major conceptualizations of CST with an eye toward better understanding the different ways that FASD can limit a defendant’s competency to stand trial.
-Third, the program discusses how FASD can impact CST evaluations and highlights ways by which professionals can avoid such pitfalls.
+Third, the program discusses how FASD can impact CST evaluations and highlights ways in which professionals can avoid such pitfalls.
 Finally, we conclude with an exploration of current gaps in knowledge of FASD and CST and the identification of future research directions.

 Learning Objectives